Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

    ncn-m# for node in $(kubectl get nodes -o json|jq -r '.items[].metadata.name'); do kubeadm alpha kubeconfig user    --org system:nodes --client-name system:node:$node --apiserver-advertise-address 10.252.120.2    --apiserver-bind-port 6442 > /root/$node.kubelet.conf; done
    ```

-   This will generate a new kublet.conf file in the /root/ directory.
+   This will generate a new kubelet.conf file in the /root/ directory.
 There should be a new file per node running kubernetes.

 1. Fix any files that may need it.
    1. in /etc/kubernetes/kubelet.conf you may need to change the following: